 What are the different types of nephrotic syndrome?

 The type of nephrotic syndrome that is most common in children is called idiopathic nephrotic syndrome.
-It accounts for about 90 percent of children with nephrotic syndrome.
+It accounts for about 90% of children with nephrotic syndrome.
 Idiopathic means that a disease occurs with no known cause.
-The most common type of idiopathic nephrotic syndrome is called minimal-change nephrotic syndrome (MCNS).
+The most common type is called minimal-change nephrotic syndrome (MCNS).
 Idiopathic nephrotic syndrome is more common in boys than girls.

-With MCNS, the child usually has relapses of the illness, but the disease can usually be managed and prognosis is good.
+With MCNS, the child usually has relapses of the illness, but the disease can usually be managed and the outlook is good.
 In rare cases, a child may develop kidney failure that requires dialysis.

-There is a rare nephrotic syndrome present in the first week of life called "congenital nephrotic syndrome."
-Congenital nephrotic syndrome is inherited by an autosomal recessive gene, which means that males and females are equally affected, and the child inherited one copy of the gene from each parent, who are carriers.
-The chance for carrier parents to have a child with congenital nephrotic syndrome is one in four, or 25 percent, with each pregnancy.
-The outcome for this type of nephrotic syndrome is extremely poor.
+There is a rare nephrotic syndrome present in the first week of life called congenital nephrotic syndrome.
+Congenital nephrotic syndrome is inherited by an autosomal recessive gene.
+This means that males and females are equally affected, and the child inherited one copy of the gene from each parent, who are carriers.
+The chance for carrier parents to have a child with congenital nephrotic syndrome is 1 in 4, or 25%, with each pregnancy.
+The outcome for this type of nephrotic syndrome is very poor.

 What are the symptoms of nephrotic syndrome?

-The following are the most common symptoms of nephrotic syndrome.
-However, each child may experience symptoms differently.
-Symptoms may include:
+The following are the most common symptoms of nephrotic syndrome:

 Fatigue and malaise